MarathonLabs/marathon/README.md

 - **stability** of test execution adjusting for flakiness in the environment and in the tests.
 - **performance** using high parallelization (handling dozens of devices)

+## Documentation
+Please check the official [documentation](https://malinskiy.github.io/marathon/) for installation, configuration and more

 License
 -------